ltettoni/logic2j-engine/README.md

 A first-order logic inference engine for Java; the engine underlying logic2j

 ## Goals
-This library provides an API to solving logical problems such as:
+This library provides an API to solving logical problems, for example:

 ```
 Find all digit integers (0..9) for which the reminder (base 10) of their square is equal to themselves.